 The implementation and enforcement of Law No. 147 is characterized by broad discretion.
-The law has many gaps and some contradictions.
-There are no regulations for Law No. 147 and its provisions do not provide for administrative dispositions to clearly regulate the procedures and requirements that non-profit entities must follow for their constitution, authorization, function and termination.
-This situation affects associations and foundations in different spheres of their legal existence.
+The law has many gaps and contradictions.
+Its provisions do not clearly regulate the procedures and requirements that non-profit entities must follow for their constitution, authorization, functioning and termination.
+Nor are there any implementing regulations to clarify procedures.

 |Type of Government||Republic|